"A lie told often enough becomes truth."

 James also theorized that beliefs help create reality.
 He said, "These, then, are my last words to you: Be not

 afraid of life.
 Believe that life is worth living, and your belief will help create that fact."
-(Albright, R. Winter 2000,
+(Albright, R. Winter

-p.
+2000, p.
 17).
 This sort of self-hypnosis may be useful as a psychological technique for a depressed person

-attempting to develop a positive attitude, however manufacturing fact from metaphysical belief is not a useful
+attempting to develop a positive attitude, however manufacturing fact from metaphysical belief is not a

-facts and circumstances to cause himself or others to believe lies.
+pragmatist can manipulate facts and circumstances to cause himself or others to believe lies.

-The 1837 children’s story, The Emperor’s New Suit, by Hans Christian Anderson provides a silly example of
+The 1837 children’s story, The Emperor’s New Suit, by Hans Christian Anderson provides a silly example

-fearful followers to believe that he is clothed when he is in fact naked.
+and fearful followers to believe that he is clothed when he is in fact naked.
 For the misguided emperor, the

 deception became his reality.
 Although the intimidated citizenry is quietly aware that the emperor is naked,